biggeeves/dictionary_search/README.md

 <h4>Select a Field:</h4>
 <p>Choose one field from the select instrument to display.</p>

+<h3>Find occurrences of text/variables throughout a project.</h3>
+<p><em>Example:</em> Search for a variable in a project and any location with that text in Reports, ASIs, Survey Settings, Dashboards, Data Quality Rules, Alerts will be displayed.</p>

 <h3>Events</h3>
 <p>The event grid is displayed two ways Instruments in rows and instruments in columns</p>